mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </li>
 ```

-In my opinion, **you should avoid creating components**.
-If you're not sure what to turn into a component — don't.
+**You should avoid creating components** if you're not sure what to turn into a component.
 Instead, write everything inside a single component until it gets complicated, or the reusable parts become obvious.

 Later we're going to learn how to talk between components without props, using the context API.